git-onepixel/vue-html-slider/README.md

 | release | Function | x | A release event will be fired when released. |

 The `pull` or `release` parameter `x` refers to the distance that page leaves the boundary which is an absolute value.

-As well, in order to apply it in your project easily, a vue demo project for this component.
-See [slider-demo](https://github.com/git-onepixel/slider-demo) for help.

 ## License
 This project is licensed under the MIT License.